 For a good virtual reality tour, you'll want to take pictures from the point of viewer of your potential visitor.

 Where will they want to look?

-For example, if you are creating tours of a house, you might want to take pictures from the center of each room.
-But you might also take pictures next to the windows, to show the view outside the house.
-You may also want to take some exterior pictures—from the street, and from the back yard.
+If you're creating tours of a house, you might want to take pictures from the center of each room.
+But also add some photographs take near windows, which can highlight the view outside the house.
+Considering snapping some exterior pictures as well both from the street and the backyard.

 Screenshot of a virtual tour of a real estate property shared on YouTube.Houston360Photo

-For a museum tour, you will want to take pictures next to the paintings, or from different locations around sculptures.
+For a museum tour, you will want to take photographs next to the paintings and art work, or from different views around a piece of sculpture.

-For a 360-degree nature tour, you'll want pictures taken along the path, near any interesting items or locations, and from hill tops, lake sides and other places with particular interesting views.
+For a 360-degree nature tour, shoot images along a path, near any interesting items or locations, from hill tops, lake sides and any other places that strikes you as beautiful or intriguing.

 Step 2: Take your photos

 A virtual reality tour starts with a collection of panoramic photos.

 You can use a special camera, like the 360fly.